tsloughter/erls/README.md

 ## Configuring Erlang Compilation

-To pass options to `./configure` (like for setting where SSL is in OSX I think) you can add them in the config file:
+To pass options to `./configure` (like for setting where SSL ) you can add them in the config file:

 ``` ini
 [erls]